mumoshu/variant2/README.md

 - **Embeddable**: Easy embedding in any Golang application
 - **Easy distribution**: Build a single-executable of your command with Golang
 - **Dependency Management**: Dependent files, executable binaries and docker-run shims can be automatically installed and updated with the [variantdev/mod](https://github.com/variantdev/mod) integration.
 Example: [module](https://github.com/mumoshu/variant2/tree/master/examples/module)
+- **Integrations**: Integrates nicely with Slack, GitHub.
+You can run Variant command in response to Slack message, GitHub issue comment, commit push, etc.

 # Getting Started